 About

-In addition to the basic research of the department, practical applications focus on individual diagnostics and support in kindergarten and school: Diagnostic procedures are developed and standardised for assessing individual learning dispositions and learning disorders.
-Existing approaches of individual support programmes (e.g. acquistion of reading skills) and prevention of educational failure (e.g. language training) are evaluated.
-Part of our practical research is also designing and validating own approaches as well as the scientific monitoring of pilot projects.
+In addition to the basic research of the department, practical applications focus on individual diagnostics and support in daycare center and school: Diagnostic procedures are developed and standardised for assessing individual learning dispositions and learning disorders.
+Existing approaches to integrated, everyday education and individual support (e.g. acquistion of reading skills) and prevention of educational failure (e.g. language training) are evaluated.
+Part of our practical research is also designing and validating own approaches as well as the scientific monitoring of pilot and model projects.
+Another important aspect is the potential of digital media to support learning and educational processes, as well as the development of quality.

-The overall objective is to obtain theoretically and empirically based foundations for designing educational processes across the lifespan – with focus on early education – so that deeper insights can be gained into the potentials for development and the possibilities for changing individual behaviour and experiences.
+The overall objective is to obtain theoretically and empirically based foundations for designing educational processes in their educational contexts across the lifespan – with focus on early education – so that deeper insights can be gained into the potentials for development and the possibilities for changing individual behaviour and experiences.

 Important activities in infrastructure and networking are brought together in the department: